JosueVazquezTech/ADsetup/README.md

 ![Image](https://github.com/user-attachments/assets/850848fe-2a30-40ee-8987-81ab994ad8a8)

-Now we will turn off the Dc1 Firewall to text the connection.
+Now we will turn off the Dc1 Firewall to test the connection.
 You can type Windows key+R or type run in the search bar and you should get the Run pop-up window.
 Here you will type **wf.msc** and this should open the Firewall window for you.
+Click on Windows Defender Firewall Properties and set the Firewall State drop-down to "off".
+Repeat this process in the Private Profile and Public Profile tabs.